deanoamor/API-with-Token-Authentication/README.md

 ## About Project

 Projects as portfolios.
-API with token as authentication.
+Rest API with token as authentication.
 Made using laravel.

 ## About Laravel